25 Hidden iPhone Hacks You Never Knew About

-From charging the battery faster to taking a hands-free photo, these are the secret iPhone hacks you wish you knew sooner.
+From charging the battery faster to taking a hands-free photo, these are the secret iPhone hacks you'll wish you knew sooner.

 Get a faster charge

-Few things are worse than watching your phone charge at a glacial pace—especially when you’re in a time crunch.
+Do you have a low battery, but you’re short on time?
 For a faster way to top up, turn on Airplane Mode.
-Doing so will temporarily pause your phone’s background noise (such as random notifications and GPS roaming), which tend to drain the battery as it charges.
-While the extra juice won’t be much, a little can go a long way.
-And for next time, make sure you know these secrets to a better smartphone battery life.
+Doing so will temporarily pause your phone’s background noise (such as random notifications and GPS roaming), which tends to drain the battery as it charges.
+The extra juice won’t be much, but a little can go a long way.
+Going forward, make sure you know these secrets for a better smartphone battery life.

-Need to pull up a website in a hurry?
-Here’s a short-cut: While typing the web address into Safari, you can save a few seconds by holding down the period icon on your phone’s keyboard, which will bring up a list of URL endings.
-Options range from the standard suffixes (.com, .co.uk) to the more uncommon ones (.edu, .ie).
+To pull up a website in a hurry, here’s a shortcut: Type the web address into Safari, and then hold down the period icon on your phone’s keyboard to bring up a list of URL endings.
+Options range from the standard suffixes (.com, .net) to the more uncommon ones (.edu, .ie).
 Speaking of keyboard hacks, there’s a hidden mouse on your iPhone’s keyboard, too.

 Find out what your phone knows about you

-Get this: Your iPhone is following every single step you make.
-If you want proof, go to Settings > Privacy > Location Services > System Services > Frequent Locations.
+Users, beware: Your iPhone is following every single step you make.
+For proof, go to Settings > Privacy > Location Services > System Services > Frequent Locations.
 You will see the places you’ve been, as well as how much time you spent there.
-Creepy, right?
-Thankfully, you can turn the feature off by tapping “Clear History,” and then swiping left on the Frequent Locations tab.
-But you’re not safe yet; find out the sneaky way Facebook is tracking where you are, too.
+You can turn off the feature by tapping “Clear History,” and then swiping left on the Frequent Locations tab.
+But you’re not safe yet—find out the sneaky way Facebook is tracking where you are, too.

 Set a timer for your music

-Long gone are the days when you nodded off to your favorite snoozing tunes, only to wake up at 3 a.m. with the music still blaring.
-Believe it or not, your phone’s timer can turn off the music whenever you want.
-Go to Clock > Timer > When Timer Ends, tap the ‘Stop Playing’ option, and select the amount of time you want the music to play.
-Your phone will automatically turn off the tunes (on both Apple Music and Spotify) when the timer runs out.
+iPhone users who like to doze off to their favorite snoozing tunes are in luck because their phone will now turn off the music automatically.
+Go to Clock > Timer > When Timer Ends, tap the “Stop Playing” option, and select the amount of time you want the music to play.
+Your phone will stop playing the tunes (on both Apple Music and Spotify) when the timer runs out.
 There’s also a simple way to make your music play louder on your phone.